Smoked Turkey

 Smoked Turkey Recipe.
 Smoking a turkey is a delicious change to the typical.
 How to smoke a turkey.

-• I suggest aiming for a 12-15 pound turkey vs a large 22-25+ or so pound bird.
+• I suggest aiming for a 12-15 pound turkey vs a large 22-25+ or so pound bird (most likely would end up dry).
 If your smoker can fit two smaller 11-13 pound birds go for it (leftovers are the best part!!)

 • Make sure your turkey is fully thawed.